Eugenie Bouchard: Personal life

 Bouchard has a twin sister, Beatrice, who is six minutes older.
 She also has two younger siblings, sister Charlotte (born 1995) and brother William (born 1999).
-She and her twin sister are named after Prince Andrew's daughters, Princess Eugenie and Princess Beatrice of York.
+She and her twin sister are named after Andrew Mountbatten-Windsor's daughters, Princess Eugenie and Princess Beatrice of York.
 Her sister Charlotte is named after Charlotte Casiraghi, the daughter of Monégasque Princess Caroline and her then husband Stefano Casiraghi, and William is named after William, Prince of Wales.

 She once considered a career as a physician.
 She is fluent in English and French.
 Her favourite tennis player is Roger Federer, whom she met in 2012 at the Wimbledon Ball.
 She described talking with Federer as a highlight of her life.
 Bouchard lives in Miami Beach, Florida, but also owns homes in her hometown of Montreal and Nassau, The Bahamas.

 Bouchard is active on the professional pickleball tour and has experienced some success, including a win over world No. 3, Lea Jansen.
-As of October 2025, she is ranked world No. 10 in women's singles on the PPA Tour.
+As of January 2026, she is ranked world No. 9 in women's singles on the PPA Tour.